Jeromy0515/cloud-skills-sample-kinesis-analytics-flink-application/README.md

 ## How to Test
    1. Create EC2 Instance and Attach `AmazonKinesisFullAccess` Role
-   2. Copy stock.py file to EC2
+   2. Copy stock.py file to EC2 instance
    3. Run stock.py using this command
       ```
       python3 stock.py